barbalet/caz/PLAN.md

 - Treat balance, fall recovery, and low-voltage protection as body-level reflexes that override normal behaviour.
 - Keep hardware-specific assumptions out of the CPU and loader.
 - Let the simulator and CazMac renderer consume the same middle-layer state.
+- Use the OpenCat simple URDF as the rigging source for body proportions, joint hierarchy, and joint axes.
+- Use Nybble STL parts as visual reference or optional mesh pieces, not as the source of truth for animation.

 ## Proposed Port Map